Cleveland Clinic logo

 Polymer-based formulas (PEG)

-The most commonly prescribed bowel prep formulas use a polymer-based laxative known as polyethylene glycol 3350 (PEG).
-This is a large molecule that can’t be absorbed through your colon, causing a hyperosmotic effect.
-PEG formulas are typically in powder form designed to be mixed with large volumes of water.
-They may include electrolytes and/or include directions to be taken with a sports drink.
+The most prescribed bowel prep formulas use a polymer-based laxative known as polyethylene glycol 3350 (PEG).
+PEG formulas are typically in powder form and mixed with large volumes of water or sports drinks.

 PEG-based colonoscopy prep drink names include: